The Great Pyramid at Giza and Noah’s Ark: Are we coming closer to an understanding of the Ancient Mind? Part I

 Two phenomena that have been haunting humanity for a long time are Noah’s Ark and the Great Pyramid of Giza.
 It has however rarely been suggested that these two are connected.
 One, the Ark, is part of the Biblical Flood Story and would by many be considered as merely mythological.
 The other, the Great Pyramid is probably the most impressive megalith on our planet, whose existence no one doubts.
 In this article I will argue that the Ark and the Great Pyramid are connected through the consciousness shifts, which gave rise to human civilization and history.
 To demonstrate this connection, I will base myself on the Mayan calendar but also on an interesting recent translation of a Dead Sea Scrolls pertaining to the Ark.

-The idea that the rise of human civilization was caused by a shift in consciousness in the global mind is a central idea in my most recent book The Global Mind and the Rise of Civilization (Inner Traditions, 2016).
+The idea that the rise of human civilization was caused by a shift in consciousness in the global mind is a central idea in my book The Global Mind and the Rise of Civilization (Inner Traditions, 2016).
 This idea differs in significant regards from the other two chief ideas (outside of the mainstream) that seek to explain the rise of civilization, that is to say, Ancient Aliens and Atlantis.
 The ancient alien idea is that humans on this planet began to create civilizations at the instigation of extraterrestrials, who visited from distant stars and galaxies and shared their knowledge.
 The Atlantis, or “lost civilization” idea on the other hand is that there must have been a “lost” civilization much older than those we actually know of and that survivors from this civilization helped spawn the ones in Egypt, Mesopotamia and the Indus Valley that emerged about 5,000 years ago.

 The third alternative – the one that I propose – is that civilizations arose on our planet because of precisely timed shifts in consciousness early on.
 This would immediately explain why the rise of civilization seems to have been such a sudden event with so few preceding forms.
 Egypt, for instance seems to have gone from the Stone Age to a sophisticated monarchy capable of erecting pyramids within the time span of only a few generations.
 If there was a collective consciousness shift, there would however be no reason to assume that this evolution would have to be a result of a slow and gradual process of learning.
 In my view, the most significant such shift took place as the global mind was activated at the beginning of the Mayan Long Count (or Sixth Wave) in 3115 BCE.
 As a result of this, the people in resonance with this global mind became endowed with the capabilities of creating civilizations.